What is the GRESB Real Estate Assessment?

-Peer comparisons that take into account country, regional, sectoral and investment type variations provide a powerful lens through which to benchmark performance.
-Each participant is assigned to a peer group, based on the entity’s legal structure (listed or private), property type and geographical location of assets.
+Peer comparisons that take into account country, regional, sectoral, and investment type variations provide a powerful lens through which to benchmark performance.
+Each participant is assigned to a peer group, based on the entity’s legal structure (listed or private), property type, and geographical location of assets.

+Each component carries its own score, which is factored into the entity’s GRESB Score and GRESB Rating.
 In addition to these results, participants receive the Portfolio Analysis Tool and the GRESB Benchmark Report.
-These outputs provide an in-depth analysis of sustainability performance, enable detailed peer group comparisons and highlight industry best practices.
+These outputs provide an in-depth analysis of sustainability performance, enable detailed peer group comparisons, and highlight industry best practices.

 GRESB participants can also choose to take advantage of our Assessment services to enhance their ESG reporting experience with GRESB, get the most value from their ESG efforts, and obtain relevant guidance and feedback on their results.